turbulent0/knowledge_base/.swm/knowledge_base.vdosg.sw.md

 Binary represantion : 0 1000000 10010010000111111011011 ( sign exponent mantissa)

 Float number - 32 bit, max number 2^128 (main part, else fractional)

+!!!
+In *python* intereger saved as pointer to compound C structure - for dynamic typing

+- long ob_refcnt - reference count, to allocate memory
+- ob_type - type of value
+- size_t - size of data members
+- ob_digit[1] - actual integer value

+In c - it is label to position in memory, that contains integer

 2.The **`char`** type is used to store the integer value of a member of the representable character set.
 That integer value is the ASCII code corresponding to the specified character